Monster Taming/C6 The Auction Exploded with the Atmosphere!

 ...

-"You asking for a knuckle sandwich?"
-The brute's face turned stormy.
+"You asking for a fight?"
+The big man's face twisted with anger.

-"Scared of you?"
-The shorter man stood his ground.
+"Scared of you?" retorted the shorter man, standing his ground.

-"Enough with the noise!"
-A middle-aged man with a monkey perched on his shoulder intervened.
-"Keep it up, and I'll have you both tossed out on your ears."
+"Enough with the noise!" interjected a middle-aged man with a monkey perched on his shoulder, approaching them.
+"Keep it up, and I'll have both of you thrown out."

-"Causing a ruckus in the auction house, of all places!"
+"Causing trouble at the auction house, of all places!"

-"Bold enough to make a scene today, they must think the auction house guards are pushovers."
+"Still stirring up issues today, huh?
+They must think the auction house guards are pushovers."

 "Don't let there be a next time."

-The manager gave Lin Yih a surprised once-over and directed an attendant, "Escort this young master to room number three."
+Meanwhile, Lin Yi had managed to locate the manager amidst the commotion.
+The manager gave Lin Yi a surprised once-over before directing a servant, "Take this young master to room number three."

-Lin Yih knew that since its opening, the first room had never been used, likely reserved for VIPs from afar.
+Lin Yi was aware that since its inception, the number one room had never been in use.
+He surmised it was reserved for entertaining distinguished visitors from afar.

-The second room was always set aside for the Zhong family, the town mayor's kin.
-It's only polite to show respect on someone else's turf!
-Though it was "reserved" for the Zhongs, Fatty waltzed in and out as he pleased.
+The second private room was reserved for the Zhong family, who, as the mayor's kin, commanded a certain level of respect in their territory.
+Though it was ostensibly for the Zhongs, Fatty often came and went as he pleased.

-Why?
-The two families were as close as can be, practically breathing through the same nostril.
-Lin Yih was already looking forward to the wedding sweets.
+Why the familiarity?
+The two families were so close they might as well have been breathing through the same nostril.
+Lin Yi, for his part, was eagerly anticipating the wedding sweets.

-Lin Yih: These darned capitalists!
+Lin Yi: These darn capitalists!
 Ugh!
 But why does it smell so good?

 ...

-"We're not good!" came the cheeky retort from the audience.
+"We're not good!" came the retort from the audience.

 "Oh, is that so?"
-His voice dipped, then with a sudden flair, "Mike, I don't buy it!"
+His voice dipped, then he blurted out, "Mike, I don't buy it!"

-The venue's vibe was electric, akin to a fan meet-and-greet, with vibrant lights dancing all around.
+The venue's energy soared, resembling the fervor of a fan meet-up, with vibrant lights dancing all around.

 "Huh?"